 Breast Cancer Awareness Month

 October has become synonymous with the pink ribbons that commemorate breast cancer awareness.
-Companies across different sectors, locations and sizes can create a campaign around awareness of breast cancer.
+Companies across different sectors, locations and sizes can create a campaign around breast cancer awareness.
 It’s something that can run all month.

 Many small businesses partner with a local or national nonprofit.
 Those partnerships may include donating a portion of proceeds or giving away free promotional items with a purchase.